AgileBIM/FabCOD/docs/wiki/FILELOCATOR-Object.md

 ##### Returns
 NUMBER
 ### Property: Path
-Get/Set full Path of Folder being scanned for the FILELOCATOR Object.
+Get/Set the full Path of Folder being scanned for the FILELOCATOR Object.

 No additional remarks available
 ##### Returns